To Speak to a U.S. Based Lighting Pro

 Do photocells require any maintenance?

-How do you check if a photocell is working?
+How can I test if a photocell is working?